Overview

 Know Who to Call and When

 Before you dial, ensure your contact list is truly ready and that you are keyed in on the best moment to dial.
-Use feature like buying intent and website visitors to anticipate when to reach out.
+Use features like buying intent and website visitors to anticipate when to reach out.

 To help determine who to call, make sure you know your Ideal Customer Profile and then use Apollo to find new customers.
 Thoroughly filtering contacts before cold calling increases the likelihood that you're dialing qualified prospects.